intel/auto-round/README.md

 **AutoRound Format**: This format is well-suited for CPU, HPU devices, 2 bits, as well as mixed-precision inference.
 [2,4] bits are supported.
-It also benefits from the Marlin kernel, which can boost inference performance notably.However, it has not yet gained widespread community adoption.
-For CUDA support, you will need to install from the source.
+It also benefits from the Marlin kernel, which can boost inference performance notably.
+However, it has not yet gained widespread community adoption.

-**AutoGPTQ Format**: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the community, [2,3,4,8] bits are supported, for 3 bits, pip install auto-gptq first before quantization.
+**AutoGPTQ Format**: This format is well-suited for symmetric quantization on CUDA devices and is widely adopted by the community, [2,3,4,8] bits are supported.
 It also benefits from the Marlin kernel, which can boost inference performance notably.
 However, **the asymmetric kernel has issues** that can cause considerable accuracy drops, particularly at 2-bit quantization and small models.